Jacotsu/polibeepsync/docs/source/installation.rst

 Mac Os
 -------
-The App has been tested and built for Mac Os Catalina, if the app doesn't work try to install it through the direct method.
+The App has been tested and built for Mac Os Big Sur, if the app doesn't work try to install it through the direct method.

 Installing